jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 ![Release pipline agent tasks](https://raw.githubusercontent.com/jondobrzeniecki/Analysis-Services-DevOps-CI-CD/main/img/ReleasePipelineStage.jpg)

 ## Limitations
-* This is a basic example that does not include other DevOps best practices for unit testing or quality control checks.
+* This is a basic example that does not include other DevOps best practices for (i.e. Unit testing, Quality control checks).
 * The build pipeline copies all project files when only the Bim files is required.
-This was intentional to make the settings for the Copy Files task generic to make it more reusable.
+This was intentional for making the settings of the Copy Files task generic to increase reusability.

 ## References
 * <a href="https://github.com/otykier/TabularEditor">Tabular Editor</a>